 - taking your friend to a safe area and staying with them

-- if you or your friend suspects drink spiking, contacting the police or going to the emergency department of your nearest hospital.
+- if you or your friend suspect drink spiking, contacting the police or going to the emergency department of your nearest hospital.
 Urine or blood tests performed within the first 24 hours are able to detect the presence of most drugs.

 Report suspected sexual assault